ibm-cloud-docs/containers/cs_cli_reference.md

 ### bx cs cluster-create [--file FILE_LOCATION] [--hardware HARDWARE] --location LOCATION --machine-type MACHINE_TYPE --name NAME [--kube-version MAJOR.MINOR.PATCH] [--no-subnet] [--private-vlan PRIVATE_VLAN] [--public-vlan PUBLIC_VLAN] [--workers WORKER] [--disable-disk-encrypt]
 {: #cs_cluster_create}

 Create a cluster in your organization.
+For free clusters, you specify the cluster name; everything else is set to a default value.
+You can have one free cluster at a time.
+To take advantage of the full capabilities of Kubernetes, create a standard cluster.

 <strong>Command options</strong>